Trustworthy Medical Question Answering: An Evaluation-Centric Survey: Evaluation Dimensions of Trustworthiness

 Robustness refers to the system’s ability to maintain performance under varied inputs in medical QA.
 A robust model should handle paraphrased questions, out-of-distribution queries, or adversarial inputs without significant degradation in answer quality~\cite{robustnesssurvey,robusurvey}.

 One way to measure robustness is by perturbing real queries—rephrasing symptom descriptions, introducing spelling mistakes, or inserting extraneous clauses—and then checking whether the model’s output remains correct.
-For example, \citet{Medfuzz} introduced MedFuzz, a method designed to systematically perturbed medical questions in order to investigate whether models depend on superficial linguistic patterns.
+For example, \citet{Medfuzz} introduced MedFuzz, a method designed to systematically perturbed medical questions to test whether models depend on superficial linguistic patterns.
 Their findings indicate that even subtle variations in phrasing can disrupt a model’s reasoning process, thus exposing inherent brittleness.
-Another critical aspect is adversarial robustness, which entails ensuring that models are resilient to intentionally deceptive or challenging inputs.
-In medical QA, adversarial scenarios may involve queries containing misleading cues or integrating multiple complex concepts. \citet{alberts2023large} emphasized that adversarial testing in medical QA must account for the inherent complexity of the domain, noting that even slight modifications in phrasing can significantly alter clinical interpretations.
+Another key aspect is adversarial robustness, which entails ensuring that models are resilient to intentionally deceptive or challenging inputs.
+In medical QA, adversarial scenarios may involve misleading cues that integrate multiple complex concepts. \citet{alberts2023large} emphasized that adversarial testing in medical QA must account for the inherent complexity of the domain, noting that even slight modifications in phrasing can significantly alter clinical interpretations.
 Evaluations may incorporate challenge sets comprising known difficult cases, such as rare conditions or overlapping symptoms, to assess model performance comprehensively.
 For instance, the Med-PaLM-2 study specifically included a set of adversarial questions designed to probe the limitations of LLMs, which can be used to conduct targeted evaluations to identify cases that intentionally elicit confusion or highlight model vulnerabilities~\cite{MedPaLM2}.
 Robustness can also be characterized by resilience to distributional shifts, referring to a model’s ability to maintain performance when encountering inputs that differ substantially from its training data.
 For example, a model trained primarily on formal medical texts may struggle with questions phrased in layperson language.
 Consequently, evaluators often test models using cross-style or cross-population datasets, including questions derived from different demographic groups or varied linguistic styles.
 Sustained model performance under these conditions indicates robustness against such distributional shifts.
-Quantitatively, robustness can be assessed by measuring the decline in accuracy or other performance metrics when transitioning from clean to perturbed datasets; a minimal decline reflects higher robustness.
+Quantitatively, robustness can be measured by the performance drop observed when transitioning from clean to perturbed datasets; a minimal decline reflects higher robustness.
 Additionally, variance-based measures are employed; for instance, \citet{thirunavukarasu2023large} proposed evaluating the variance in model outputs across semantically equivalent inputs as an indicator of robustness.

 Comprehensive robustness evaluation guides improvements like adversarial fine-tuning, data augmentation with diverse linguistic styles, and multi-domain training, ultimately yielding more stable and trustworthy medical QA systems.